ljoonal/CVR-Plugins/README.md

 A plugin that allows changing your flying speed.

+### Player Rotater

+A plugin that allows rotating your own avatar whilst in flying mode.

+Still very early WIP, most likely not working yet.

 ## Building

 Drag the required DLL's (listed in the .csproj files) into the Libs folder, open in VSCodium/VSCode press `F1` and run the build tasks.
 Please note that it working does depend on you having the `dotnet` command available in your environment.